tarunganesh2004/tarunganesh2004/README.md

 <h3 align="center">A passionate CS Undergraduate and developer from VIT-AP University</h3>

 - 🎓 I'm a student passionate about technology and learning.
-I have a strong foundation in Python and I'm currently diving deep into the exciting world of Machine Learning.
-I have a strong experience in DSA with both Python and Java
+I have a strong foundation in Java, Python and I'm currently diving deep into the exciting world of Machine Learning.

 - 💻 I also have experience in front-end web development and I'm always eager to expand my skills and take on new challenges.